 NAEP reports should present information on the patterns and trends of noncognitive variables known from other sound research to have a relationship to academic achievement.
 These presentations should be straightforward and impartial, and care must be taken to avoid stating conclusions as to cause and effect relationships.
-Further analysis of any relationships should be left to researchers.

-NAEP Data Explorer and Other Online Means of Data Dissemination The NAEP Data Explorer should be further improved to make data more accessible to general, non-specialist users.
+NAEP Data Explorer and Other Online Means of Data Dissemination

+The NAEP Data Explorer should be further improved to make data more accessible to general, non-specialist users.
 Tables and very simple to construct charts should be prepared to present data on important topics of wide public interest.
 Additional means of disseminating information through new technology should be explored.
 These may include simple apps that would allow parents, teachers, and others to access pertinent contextual data as well as NAEP achievement results.